hratx47-gigl/Gigl-Website/readme.md

 # Work Flow and Ticketing
 ## Work Flow
 We followed a Git workflow to ensure work is accomplished in a consistent and productive manner.
-The following is a Git Graph of our repository:
 ![](https://thumbs.gfycat.com/SpotlessVagueArgusfish-size_restricted.gif)

 ## Ticketing